 In the backend there is inventory management among other tools like menus that will impact how your website is built but the majority of the store building will take place inside the theme.

 Most themes are pseudo-drag-and-drop tools to move different elements like photos, text blocks, and other aspects into different places.
 Some themes are more menu-centric and built in less visual ways.

 Inside the themes are also where you’ll pick your colors, fonts, and other necessary settings.

 Paying for Shopify is already a relatively large expense for a lot of new entrepreneurs.
 You can choose between ten free themes on Shopify that can truly make a beautiful website.

-Our favorite one to use is Brooklyn, best for medium-sized apparel stores, but each one is suited for specific types of stores.
-One specializes in edge-to-edge photography, one is great for crowdfunding, and one focuses on being easy to navigate.
+Our favorite of all Shopify templates to use is Brooklyn, best for medium-sized apparel stores, but each one is suited for specific types of stores.

-If you want more functionality there are thousands of themes to buy for Shopify.
+Of course, paid themes offer greater functionality, and you have tons of premium themes to choose from.
 There are a whole bunch of developers that create themes for hosting services like Shopify, WordPress, and BigCommerce.

 Shopify eCommerce Features